Blue & White Enamel Pendant Lamp

-Materials: White enamelled iron with a blue stripe and rim decoration.
-Handkerchief style light.
-Brass and porcelain socket.
+Materials: Round white enamelled iron lampshade with a blue stripe rim decoration.
+Brass parts.
+Metal E27 socket with a ribbed porcelain ring.

 Cord Length: 80 cm / 31.49’’